inQWIRE/LinearTypingContexts/README.md

 We give the following instantiation of the `TypingContext` type class:
-  - `IndexContext.v`: Contexts are `list (option T)` where variables are natural numbers that index into a list
+  - `SetContext.v`: Contexts are lists quotiented by permutations of the list.